cran-task-views/Agriculture/Agriculture.md

 - `r pkg("qPRAentry")` supports the entry step of quantitative Pest Risk Assessment by modeling pest introductions via imported commodities.
 It includes tools and Shiny apps for pathway analysis based on EFSA methodology.

+- `r pkg("r4pde")` includes functions for quantifying disease, assessing spatial patterns, and modeling plant disease epidemics based on weather predictors.
+These tools are intended for teaching and research in plant disease epidemiology.
+It also contains datasets from the book "R for Plant Disease Epidemiology" (R4PDE).

 ### [Rural sociology]{#RuralSoc}

 See the task view for `r view("Psychometrics")` for general sociology packages.